 The disease appears to be linked to changes in how the brain and spinal cord process pain signals.
 What’s undeniable is the pain — and the debilitating effects it can have on your life.
-Fortunately, once a diagnoses is made there is much that can be done through diet, exercise, and minimally-invasive techniques like PRP therapy to help provide relief.
+Fortunately, once a diagnosis is made there is much that can be done through diet, exercise, and minimally-invasive techniques like PRP therapy to help provide relief.

 There are many doctors out there who refuse to recognize fibromyalgia as a diagnosis, instead turning to other related diagnoses that they can pool together to create a path of causation for the patient.
 If you want a fibromyalgia doctor who not only recognizes its existence but also has experience in treating it directly, you’ve come to the right place here at the Blatman Health and Wellness Center.
 Don’t settle for antidepressants as the answer to your pain; let our team of fibromyalgia specialists dig deeper and acknowledge the root causes of your physical symptoms.
 Treatment includes education, bodywork and lifestyle changes.

 Identifying and Healing Fibromyalgia

 Fibromyalgia is diagnosed by a fibromyalgia doctor through a specific combination of pain lasting 3 months or longer and occurring on both sides of the body, above and below the waist, along the spine or chest and pain when pressure is applied to at least 11 of 18 designated points.
 Many fibromyalgia doctors believe that the affliction is one of the muscle tissue.
 The latest scientific theories suggest that there may also be a connection to the nervous and immune systems.
 There is also evidence that fibromyalgia may be hereditary.
 Symptoms can include very unusual pain, chronic fatigue and headaches, TMJ, irritable bowels, memory challenges and an irritable bladder.
 If you think you may have fibromyalgia, call today to see one of our specialists.